pyscf/pyscf.github.io/source/user/agf2.rst

 .. math::
     G(\omega) = G_0(\omega) + G_0(\omega) \Sigma(\omega) G(\omega),

-using the MP2 self-energy, which possess the frequency-dependent spectral function
+using the self-energy correct through second-order perturbation theory, which can be written as

 .. math::
     \Sigma_{xy}(\omega)